andrewbraye/ab/README.md

 # Standup at 10am
 This is Andrew's version of what works
- - The leader makes each standup their own.
+ - Adaptability: The leader makes each standup their own.
- - Evolve it over time to make it more effective and enjoyable.
+ - Optionality: Evolve it over time to make it more effective and enjoyable.

-1) one
-⋅⋅* Unordered sub-list.
+ - Capability:

 | Roles: | why does it exist? | How does it work? | What is actioable? ||
 |:-----|:-----|:-----|:-----|:-----|